Bioserenity: Company history

-In 2019, BioSerenity announces the acquisition of the American Company SleepMed and working with over 200 Hospitals.
+In 2019, BioSerenity announced the acquisition of the American Company SleepMed and working with over 200 Hospitals.

-In 2020, Bioserenity is one of the five French manufacturers (Savoy, BB Distrib, Celluloses de Brocéliande, Chargeurs) working on the production of sanitary equipment including FFP2 masks at request of the French government.
+In 2020, BioSerenity was one of the five French manufacturers (Savoy, BB Distrib, Celluloses de Brocéliande, Chargeurs) working on the production of sanitary equipment including FFP2 masks at request of the French government.

 In 2021, the Neuronaute would be used by approximately 30,000 patients per year.